 Content creation is a powerful marketing tool and every smart soloist is busy producing informative articles and blog posts.
 If no one’s reading our words, however, we’re completely wasting our time.

 When you’re flying solo, your suppliers and contractors are part of your team.
-If you treat them as such, suddenly you don’t feel like you’re doing all your flying alone.
+If you treat them as such and build a strong team, suddenly you don’t feel like you’re doing all your flying alone.

 When a prospective client works hard to convince me to take them on, and then asks me to work for free ‘while they get things off the ground’ – alarm bells go off.

 Can you both read and follow instructions?
 Then you are uniquely placed to stand out from the crowd.

 There’s nothing wrong with having new ideas for your business and chasing after them.
 But please be smart about it!